 Synchronization has occured.

 Four months ago, Maria raided a cargo ship belonging to a sailor named Morandi.
 Onboard that ship, she found a golden woman in a packing container.
 Calling herself Oros, the woman sowed unrest on Maria’s ship and eventually inspired a mutiny.
 Only Morandi and his crew, Maria’s childhood friend Conta, the Monadic priest Simon, the engineer Emmanuel, and the chef Raul remained by Maria’s side.
-After removing the traitors under the guise of the Golden Beast, Maria confronted Oros and found out that she was, in fact, the missing peacekeeping agent Leona.
-Leona informed Maria that she was a ‘True Conductor’ before claiming to spare Maria’s life…
+After removing the traitors and revealing herself as the Golden Beast, Maria confronted Oros and found out that she was, in fact, the missing peacekeeping agent Leona.
+Leona informed Maria that Maria was a ‘True Conductor’ before claiming to spare Maria’s life…